Skip to main content

 Red Grape and Reduced Systolic Blood Pressure

-• Studied populations: patients with non-alcoholic fatty liver disease (NAFLD) and populations with hypertension or metabolic syndrome
+• Studied populations: patients with NAFLD, prehypertensive men, obese males, and individuals with elevated blood pressure or metabolic syndrome

 Doses used in studies